As Facebook grows, brands say it's gotten more complicated to work with - Digiday

 Digiday Brand Leaders Japan

 When asked if its fragmented approach is confusing for advertisers, Katherine Shappley, Facebook’s director of small business in North America, said the company is aware of the challenge.
 “The irony is that the technology that exists today represents so much opportunity for marketers.
 But particularly for small and mid-sized businesses where you’ve got more precious resources, it can also be hard to figure out,” she said.
+“We are committed to helping, both in growing our client facing teams and also scaling resources like Blueprint and Mobile Studio, along with simplifying our tools for buying and managing campaigns.”

 It’s a common theme across marketers of all sizes, and it echoes the concerns among publishers, who worry that Facebook has gotten too much control over the distribution of news.
 Marketers, too, seem to finally be waking up to the outsized control it wields in the ad industry.
 Almost every company says it’s the most important platform out there.
 But they’re also demanding more control.